BudDavis/scaling-octo-train/README.md

 System Design
 * Leave everything in the xml data structure`
 * create query / update layer

-Each change activity will have
-* a ranking for requirements, design, implementation, and test
-* * 0 - no content
-* * 1 - minimal content
-* * 2 - significant content

-15 students, 10 weeks = 150 change packages.  how far can it go?

 * Overall Program
 * Read / Write / Files / Access to data